iLeksei/app_demo/README.md

 npm run:stub        - to start up the stub server\

 todos:
-1) bundle project with webpack
+1) to bundle project with webpack, mb an overall bundle weight could end up being reduced
 2) if you need checkbox with appropriate color schema, do a customized one
+3) to customize react datepicker

 notes:\